ramohse/ramohse.github.io/_posts/2017-01-13-south-park-emoji-analysis.md

 [![Emoji Analysis](https://github.com/ramohse/ramohse.github.io/blob/master/images/2016-01-13-Emoji/emoji_analysis_screencap.png?raw=true)](http://southpark.cc.com/clips/vjp3m9/its-called-emoji-analysis "Emoji Analysis")

-So how would one measure emoji sophistication?
+So how would one... do that?
+How would one measure emoji sophistication?
 In my view, there are three general classes of emoji usage:

 - **Simple usage** - The emoji and the text convey the same idea, i.e. "LMAO 😂".
 Here the emoji add little, serving instead to reinforce the meaning of the text.